twinfoundation/framework/packages/core/docs/reference/interfaces/IComponent.md

-# Interface: IService
+# Interface: IComponent

-Interface describing a service.
+Interface describing a component which can be bootstrapped, started and stopped.

 ## Properties